MrE42/7800_visualizations/README.md

 ### 🖥 Running Locally

-You can run the program using:
+Packaged executables (`.exe` & `.app`) are supplied in Releases.
+You can also run the program using:

 ```bash
 python scripts/sim_gui.py
 ```

-Alternatively, a packaged `.exe` or Mac `.app` is supplied in releases.

 ### 📈 Opening Data